colinbut/sales-order-system/README.md

 ### <a name="summary"></a>Summary

-This is a very small full-stack web application that is used as a sample and for pure demonstration purposes.
+This is a very small full-stack web application that is used as a sample and is for pure demonstration purposes.

 ### <a name="running-locally"></a>Running Locally